 You will then be presented with a list of the Deps projects found, and you can select which to import.
 In this case, since this is a simple single-module project, there's only one.

 Next, you'll be asked to choose an SDK.
 This is a generic name that IntelliJ uses for any type of project, but since Clojure is a JVM language this is referring to the Java JDK you would like to use.
 You can set one up here, or select one you already have set up.
-If you don't have a JDK downloaded, Cursive will create one for you called 'IDE SDK', which uses the JRE bundled with IntelliJ so you don't have to install one.
+If you don't have one already installed IntelliJ will create one for you which uses the JRE bundled with IntelliJ itself.
+This works fine for Clojure and means that you don't need to download a JDK to get started.

 Next, confirm your project name and location, and then press 'Finish' to actually import the project.